 David took us to his local pizza & pasta joint, Aroma Kitchen & Winebar.
 Enjoying some tapas al fresco at such a restaurant was a quite a privilege.

-Without David and Francine we would never have seen or experience some of these non-tourist authentic places in Manhattan.
+Without David and Francine we would never have seen or experienced some of these non-tourist authentic places in Manhattan.

 I think Francine told us there were some 15000 restaurants in Manhattan or NY.
 It is amazing, and just the few we visited had really great food.
 One funny thing we noticed was that there were very few fat people around.
 Maybe because most people walk in Manhattan or it’s so damn expensive people are going hungry.

-Me: “I am like so exited and all, like I can’t handle this!”
+Me: “I am like so excited and all like I can’t handle this!”